andersbogsnes/ml_tooling/docs/dataset.rst

 :class:`~ml_tooling.data.SQLDataset` should be used for creating datasets based on SQL database source.
 SQLDatasets must be provided with a :class:`sqlalchemy.engine.Connectable` or a valid connection string.

+When writing the :meth:`~ml_tooling.data.SQLDataset.load_training_data` and :meth:`~ml_tooling.data.SQLDataset.load_prediction_data`, they must accept a connection in their arguments - this will be provided at runtime by the SQLDataset.

 .. code-block::